SEND and SEMH schools

-At the National, we make world-class theatre that is entertaining, challenging and inspiring.
+At the National Theatre, we make theatre that is entertaining and inspiring.
 And we make it for everyone.
 Therefore, we know we need to adapt, develop and be responsive to the needs of all the people we work with.